 By telephone to: 1-800-998-6374 in the U.S. or, if calling internationally, 1-781-392-2000

-If you feel we are unresponsive or disagree with our data privacy practices, you can also file a complaint with your national Data Protection Authority.
+If you feel we are unresponsive or disagree with our data privacy practices, you also have a right, depending on applicable law, to file a complaint with your local Data Protection Authority.

 In response to a request, we might ask you to verify your identity if needed, and to provide information that helps us to understand your request better.
 If we do not grant your request, whether in whole or in part, we will explain why.

 From time to time we may update this Privacy & Cookie Notice or any other specific privacy statement.
 When making changes to this Privacy & Cookie Notice, we will add a new date to this Privacy Statement.
-This version was updated on October 12, 2022.
+This version is effective per July 10, 2023.